Issac038/Ecommerce-Follow-Along/README.md

 ### Milestone 21

-1. Creted page for the Address city, country, address1, address2, adderss3 and address type.
+1. Created page for the Address city, country, address1, address2, adderss3 and address type.
 2. Wrote the end point for the backend to receive and store it in the backend

+### Milestone 22

+1. Created a backend endpoint that stores the address inside user profile in database.

+### Milestone 23

+1. Created a select address page in frontend.
+2. Wrote product schema for the orders in the backend.

+### Milestone 24

+1. Created a order conformation page in frontend which displays products ordered, address selected and total price details.

+### Milestone 25

+1. Created a backend endpoint that will help in placing the order.

+### Milestone 26